About Street Tree Planting

 (A to Z)

-Suburb SAPN Side:
+Suburb SAPN (utility) side:

-Non-SAPN side:
+Non-SAPN (non-utility) side:

-Cedar Avenue Royal Park Pistacia chinensis ‘Euky Dwarf’Acer negundo 'Sensation'Jacaranda mimosifolia
+Cedar Avenue Royal Park Pistacia chinensis Jacaranda mimosifolia

-Risley AvenueRoyal Park Pistacia chinensis
+Risley AvenueRoyal Park Cupaniopsis anacardiodesJacaranda mimosifolia

 The tree species are sorted alphabetically from A to Z.

-Preparation for planting and underground service location will begin in March 202.
+Preparation for planting and underground service location will begin in March 2026.
 Tree planting preparation includes tree and stump removal, digging spaces for new trees, and marking the kerb with tree planting locations.
-Our contactors will be start planting trees in streets from 1 April through to (approx) end-June to take advantage of cooler, wetter weather.
+Our contactors will start planting trees in streets from 1 April through to (approx) end-June to take advantage of cooler, wetter weather.

 Have something to tell us?